Guy Burgess: In the Soviet Union

 After being held in Moscow for a short period, Burgess and Maclean were sent to Kuybyshev, (Note: Kuybyshev had been known as Samara until 1935, and reverted to that name in 1991.) an industrial city in the Russian SFSR which Burgess described as "permanently like Glasgow on a Saturday night".
 He and Maclean were granted Soviet citizenship in October 1951, and took fresh identities: Burgess became "Jim Andreyevitch".
 Unlike Maclean, who learned the Russian language and quickly took up useful work, Burgess spent much of his time reading, drinking and complaining to the authorities about his treatment–he had not intended his stay to be permanent.
 He expected to be permitted to return to England, where he thought he could brazen out his MI5 interrogation.
-He also found the Soviets intolerant of homosexuality, although eventually he was allowed to retain a Russian romantic partner, Tolya Chisekov.
+Despite Soviet legal intolerance of homosexuality, he was allowed to retain a Russian romantic partner, Tolya Chisekov.
 By early 1956 Burgess had moved back to Moscow, to a flat on Bolshaya Pirogovskaya Street and was working part-time at the Foreign Literature Publishing House, promoting the translation of classic British novels.

 In February 1956, the Soviet government allowed Burgess and Maclean to hold a brief press conference, which included two Western journalists, Richard Hughes of The Sunday Times and Sydney Weiland of Reuters–the first concrete proof to the West that the missing diplomats were still alive.
 In a short statement, they denied they were communist spies and claimed they had come to Moscow "to achieve better understanding between the Soviet Union and the West".
 In Britain, reaction to their reappearance was strongly condemning, epitomized in a series of articles in The People, purportedly written by Burgess's former friend Rees.
 (Note: Isaiah Berlin is quoted by Holzman as saying: "Of course, Rees did not write them as they were published, they were written by somebody on the newspaper".
 Nevertheless, Rees's association with Burgess as revealed in the articles, for which he was paid £2,700 (worth about £60,000 in 2016 terms) led to his enforced resignation from his post as principal of The University College of Wales.)
 The articles, which described Burgess as "the greatest traitor in our history", sought to emphasize his dissolute lifestyle and, in the opinion of his biographer Sheila Kerr, "did much to prolong and accentuate repressive attitudes to homosexuality" in Britain.

 "A bad, unpleasant book about a bad, unpleasant man.
 What kind of people does Mr. Driberg think we are, to be deceived by this packet of glibness and plausible triviality?"